JavaScriptErika/ShakeATree/README.md

 ![Capture](https://user-images.githubusercontent.com/19316487/155416758-7c504778-b14d-4a56-bc1a-d191a42bd4d7.JPG)

 The tree originated from Pixabay and got replanted into this app.
-I changed the colors in illustrator to match the beautiful branding of TreeCard.
+I changed the colors in illustrator to match the beautiful branding of Treecard.

 The challenge was being able to animate the leaves individually and not as a whole so it looked more natural if you were to shake a tree!